al-ce/karaml/README.md

 ### Modifiers

 To add modifiers to a primary key, follow the format `<modifiers-primary_key>`.
-Join multiple modifiers with `+` and wrap optional modifiers in parens.
+Join multiple modifiers without any separation, but wrap optional modifiers in parens.

 Whether the optional set in parens comes first or last doesn't matter, e.g.
 `<(c)os-g>` and `<os(c)-g>` are both valid.
 But a single set of optional